bottama/trading-strategy-backtest/README.md

 This project is to backtest different trading strategies applying different approaches from the Modern Portfolio Tehory (MPT) in `Python 3`.

+The strategies backtested are:
+* The Optimal Markowitz Portfolio;
+* The Global Minimum Variance Portfolio;
+* The Risk-Parity Portfolio;
+* The Equally Weighted Portfolio

 The ETFs considered are:
 * EEM: iShares MSCI Emerging Markets ETF
 * EMLC: VanEck Vectors J.P.
 Morgan EM Local Currency Bond ETF